nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-13-System-design-drills.md

 > [system-design-101](https://github.com/ByteByteGoHq/system-design-101?tab=readme-ov-file#http-status-codes)

 # HTTP Status Codes
-- HTTP 401 -> Invalid
-- Http 429 -> Too Many Requests (used in Rate limiting algo)
-- Http 301 -> Redirect (Moved Permanently, stores in cache, less server load)
-  - Clients should update their bookmarks.
-- HTTP 302 -> Found (Temporary Redirect) - Redirect (used to track click rates)
-  - The resource requested is temporarily under a different URL.
-The client should use the original URL for future requests.
-- HTTP 503 -> Service Unavailable
-- HTTP 101 -> Changed Protocol (used in WebSockets)
-  - The server is switching protocols as requested by the client.
-This is often used to switch to WebSocket protocol.

 # Service Discovery
 - **Zookeeper Service Discovery** Often used for distributed coordination, Zookeeper also serves as a service registry and can be used for service discovery.